SrajanDJain/Wallpapers/README.md

-# A repo for my wallapapers
+# A repository for my wallapapers